Abhaile - free mortgage arrears support

 If you have not applied in time to get such advice, the duty solicitor may still be able to give you some more limited help, but only if you have already applied to MABS.
 If your mortgage lender has already issued repossession proceedings against your home, and you have not yet applied for the Scheme, you should contact MABS as soon as possible – see ‘Where to apply’ below.

-However, they may be helping several Scheme borrowers in court on that day, so you should attend well in advance of the time shown on the Court papers, and you should ask for MABS when you arrive.
-MABS advisers also attend at the Circuit Court on repossession hearing dates, to provide information and support.
+However, they may be helping several Scheme borrowers in court on that day, so you should arrive well in advance of the time shown on the Court papers, and ask for MABS when you arrive.
+MABS advisers also attend the Circuit Court on repossession hearing dates, to provide information and support.
 However, they cannot give legal advice or speak for you in Court.

 The duty solicitor cannot act as your legal aid solicitor or defend the repossession proceedings on your behalf.
 This Scheme does not cover legal aid for defending repossession proceedings.
-If you have a valid legal defence to the repossession and want to apply for legal aid, you should apply for that to the Legal Aid Board, separately from this Scheme.
+If you have a valid legal defence to the repossession and want to apply for legal aid, you should apply for that to the Legal Aid Board.

 Personal insolvency court review service